Side Hustles to Pay Off Debt: How We’re Driving It All Away

 Before our marriage, I spent a good 18 months aggressively paying off debt.
 It felt great to see my account balance drop drastically.
 First, I paid off my $9,000 high-interest car loan in one year and saved a ton in interest.
 Then I started chipping away at my student loans.

 But it didn’t take long before I realized that this was the wrong attitude to have.
 Why?
 Because by working as a team, we could be more successful.
 I no longer had to work solo on debt repayment and consistently act as my own motivator.
 My partner was now on this journey with me 100 percent.
+Plus, we’ve found a great way for our side hustles to pay off debt.

 Side hustling has helped me to accelerate my debt payoff.
 My freelance writing allowed me to boost my annual income by five figures in the first year.